-Facilitate a major shift in early diagnosis research
+Facilitate a major shift in early diagnosis research: our progress

 Earlier diagnosis of cancer offers the greatest potential to transform patient outcomes.
 The UK has a growing, active research community focused on the role of patients, healthcare professionals and healthcare providers in early diagnosis, and, together, we have a strong track record in policy research and development in this area.